Relative Free Splitting Complexes II: Stable Translation Lengths and the Two Over All Theorem: Application to the upper bound on translation lengths in Theorem A

 \subparagraph{Remark.} Recall from Definition~\ref{DefinitionAttrLam} that for each $\Lambda \in \L(\phi)$ there exists some integer $p(\Lambda)$ which witnesses that a generic leaf $\beta$ of $\Lambda$ has an attracting neighborhood with respect to the action of $\phi^{p(\Lambda)}$.
 Taking $p(\Lambda)$ to be the least such integer and applying Theorem~\ref{TheoremStrataLamCorr} with $\Lambda=\Lambda_{r,j}$, one sees that $p(\Lambda)=p_r$.

-We can now prove Lemma~\ref{LemmaSupportDistinction} stated back in Section~\ref{SectionLamsAndExpFact}, saying explicitly that attracting laminations are distinguished by their free factor supports.
-For the classical case of $\Out(F_n)$ the statement and proof are implicit in \cite[Lemma 3.2.4]{\BookOneTag}; for an explicit statement and for how to extract an explicit proof see \cite[Fact 1.14 (3)]{\SubgroupsTag} and remarks following.
-For the generalization to $\Out(\Gamma;\A)$ we adapt that proof explicitly here, applying results of \cite{\LymanRTTTag,\LymanCTTag} stated above.
+We can now prove Lemma~\ref{LemmaSupportDistinction}, saying that attracting laminations are distinguished by their free factor supports, using the same proof that works for the classical case of $\Out(F_n)$ (see \cite[Lemma 3.2.4]{\BookOneTag}; see also \cite[Fact 1.14 (3)]{\SubgroupsTag} and the following remarks).